GanerCodes/videoEditBot/COMMANDS.md

 A command is declared as `filtername=value`.
 For example, to add 100 bass boost, use `bass=100`.

-To chain multiple commands, use a comma `,` to separate them.
+To use multiple commands, use a comma `,` to separate them.
 For example, bass boost + hypercam would be `bass=100, hypercam`.

-You can also use pipes `|` to separate groups of commands to be processed.
-For example, `ytp=100|hcycle=3`.
+(You can also use pipes `|` to separate groups of commands to be processed.
+For example, `ytp=100|hcycle=3` is like running ytp=100 and running hcycle=3 on the output video).

 To use the bot on Discord, prefix your command with "destroy".
 An empty command or "random" selects random parameters.